Last updated on January 23rd, 2019 at 10:36 am

 5. Ha Long Bay, Vietnam

-Don’t be disappointed by the “touristy nature” of getting to see Ha Long Bay in the Gulf of Tonkin in Vietnam, as it is one of the more wonderful places on the globe.
-The incredible limestone karst scenery, the golden sunsets, the little floating villages, and fruit selling boat people–all a glory for the senses and a great place to practice being grateful.
+Don’t be disappointed by the “touristy nature” of seeing Ha Long Bay in the Gulf of Tonkin in Vietnam, as it is one of the more beautiful places globally.
+The incredible limestone karst scenery, the golden sunsets, the little floating villages, and fruit-selling boat people–all a glory for the senses and a great place to practice being grateful.

-Ha Long Bay has twice been recognized as World Natural Heritage by UNESCO and one of the 7 Natural Wonders of the World.
-Because of this there are a few luxury hotels, high-altitude rooms with views of Ha Long Bay and a variety of mini-hotels that require booking well in advance of your planned trip.
+Ha Long Bay has twice been recognized as a World Natural Heritage by UNESCO and one of the 7 Natural Wonders of the World.
+Because of this, there are a few luxury hotels, high-altitude rooms with views of Ha Long Bay, and a variety of mini-hotels that require booking well before your planned trip.

 6. Pamukkale, Turkey

-Pamukkale means “cotton castle” in Turkish and is located site in the Denizli Province in southwestern Turkey.
-Pamukkale is a mineral-bath spa created by terraces of carbonate minerals left by the flowing water.
+Pamukkale means “cotton castle” in Turkish and is located in the Denizli Province in southwestern Turkey.
+Pamukkale is a mineral-bath spa created by terraces of carbonate minerals from the flowing water.
 Say your gratitude mantras in the Sacred Pool.
-Be prepared to walk barefoot and be sure to wear sun glasses as the white hillside can be as blinding as fresh snow.
+Be prepared to walk barefoot and be sure to wear sunglasses, as the white hillside can be as blinding as fresh snow.

-The Pamukkale site was registered as a first degree natural and archaeological site in 1980 and has earned its place on the list of UNESCO World Heritage Sites.
-There are plenty of budget-friendly hotels the town of Pamukkale that are within walking distance to the entrance to the pools.
+The Pamukkale site was registered as a first-degree natural and archaeological site in 1980 and has earned its place on the list of UNESCO World Heritage Sites.
+There are plenty of budget-friendly hotels in the town of Pamukkale that are within walking distance of the entrance to the pools.
 You can be grateful for that!

 7. Machu Picchu, Peru

 What travel bucket list would be complete without mentioning Machu Picchu, Peru?
-Located in Aguas Calientes, Peru Machu Picchu is the ruins left behind by a large 15th-century Inca city.
+Located in Aguas Calientes, Peru, Machu Picchu is the ruins left behind by a prominent 15th-century Inca city.
 Known as the “Old Mountain” by the Inca people who built it, Machu Picchu is the perfect location to close your eyes for a moment of gratitude and breathe in the crisp, high-altitude air.

-Whereas I would be the type of traveler to trek the Inca Trail to Machu Picchu, you don’t have to hike to get to the mountaintop and can be grateful that there are also bus and train options available.
-If you do want to hike the trail, you are not allowed to hike on your own, instead you must hike with a licensed tour company.
+Whereas I would be the type of traveler to trek the Inca Trail to Machu Picchu, you don’t have to hike to get to the mountaintop and can be grateful that bus and train options are available.
+If you do want to hike the trail, you are not allowed to hike on your own; instead, you must hike with a licensed tour company.

 8. South Luangwa National Park, Zambia

-South Luangwa National Park is located in eastern Zambia, Africa and is furthest south of the three national parks in the valley of the Luangwa River.
-This is the place to go if you want to see the last remaining African wildlife.
-For this reason, South Luangwa is considered to be one of the greatest wildlife sanctuaries in the world.
+South Luangwa National Park is located in eastern Zambia, Africa, and is furthest south of the three national parks in the valley of the Luangwa River.
+If you want to see the last remaining African wildlife, this is the place to go.
+For this reason, South Luangwa is considered one of the world’s greatest wildlife sanctuaries.

-Spending time staring at the stars that sprinkle across the night sky will be one of your most cherished moments of your lifetime.
+Staring at the stars sprinkling across the night sky will be one of the most cherished moments of your lifetime.
 It will make you grateful to be alive.

 I hope this list of possible gratitude retreat ideas helps you with your travel bucket list ideas for the coming new year.